 This video is a breakdown of the kick from the view of sports science.

 In Muay Thai, your technique is everything.
 When I had my first Muay Thai fight, my trainer told me that he didn’t care if I won or lost, he just wanted me to display good technique.
 He went on to say that if I won, without using the proper Muay Thai techniques he taught me, he would be angry.

 It is common knowledge that Thai fighters would rather win a close fight with beautiful technique, then getting lucky with a sloppy win.

 Muay Thai is a Martial ART.
 When you learn to understand the technique involved, watching two Thai warriors go to battle is always exciting.
 You can never truly understand how good fighters are until you learn to master those techniques yourself.
 That is why casual fans never appreciate technical fights that don’t feature knockouts or blood.

-In addition to the art of Muay Thai, proper technique ensures fighters can maintain balance and control.
-By learning to Kick correctly, you will learn to stay balanced before, during and after your trike.
+In addition to the art of Muay Thai, the proper technique ensures fighters can maintain balance and control.
+By learning to Kick correctly, you will learn to stay balanced before, during, and after your trike.
 This allows you to counter-attack when your opponent tries to take advantage of a miss.

 There is a reason why Muay Thai kicks are considered the most powerful kicks in the world.
 These kicks utilize the entire body to swing the leg at your opponent like a baseball bat.
 The better your technique, the more fluid and powerful your kick.